WIMP Meets ALP: Coherent Freeze-Out of Dark Matter: Conclusions

 \section{Conclusions}

 In this Letter, we considered the cosmological dynamics of a WIMP-like fermion and an ALP-like scalar field.
 We found that even a tiny effective coupling between the WIMP and ALP fields can have a dramatic effect on their evolution due to coherent forward scattering.
 At high temperatures, spontaneous symmetry breaking by the ALP field may be induced.
 The dynamics of the subsequent phase transition determine the present-day densities of both WIMPs and ALPs, which may deviate by many orders of magnitude from the predictions of the standard WIMP freeze-out and ALP misalignment production mechanisms.
-Many of the conventional experimental targets for WIMP and ALP searches need to be reconsidered in this scenario; for example, the indirect detection of a $p$-wave WIMP may become viable.
-This will be pursued in our future work~\cite{Ferrante:2026}.
+Many of the conventional experimental targets for WIMP and ALP searches need to be reconsidered in this scenario.
+For example, the indirect detection of a $p$-wave WIMP could become more promising.
 In addition, part of the parameter space of our model predicts a strongly first-order phase transition associated with the WIMP freeze-out, potentially sourcing an observable gravitational-wave signal.
+The mass suppression during the coherent freeze-out phase also implies efficient momentum exchange between WIMPs and the thermal bath, suggesting that kinetic decoupling occurs no earlier than the phase transition, although its precise timing and the resulting impact on small-scale structure formation are model-dependent.
+These possibilities will be explored in future work~\cite{Ferrante:2026}.

-\begin{appendix}
+\widetext \begin{appendix}